 Maritime liens arise as a matter of law, with or without express agreement.
 If you have provided supplies or other necessaries to a vessel, if the owner or crew has breached a contract, if you have been injured due to a vessel’s unseaworthiness or in a collision, if you are a lender with a preferred ship mortgage, or if the owner of a boat or ship owes you money, you may have a maritime lien.

 You may be able to recover through enforcement of the lien.
 However, you do have other options available to you.
 It is important to discuss strategy with an experienced maritime and admiralty law attorney before enforcing a maritime lien.

-The Charleston law firm of John Hughes Cooper, P.C., has addressed the maritime and admiralty law needs of South Carolina communities since 1984.
+The Charleston law firm of Cooper and Bilbrey, P.C., has addressed the maritime and admiralty law needs of South Carolina communities since 1984.
 Our attorneys represent banks and other lenders, maritime workers, private boat owners, commercial shipping companies and other marine industries in all manner of maritime legal issues, including maritime lien enforcement actions.

 If you have questions about maritime liens, call or Email our Charleston Maritime Attorneys to schedule a private and complimentary initial consultation.
 We have immediate appointments available for urgent questions.

 Put Our Maritime Experience to Work for You